Menu Close

 Murchison Falls National Park is located in northwestern Uganda, about 300km by road from Kampala.
 The park straddles the Ugandan districts of Buliisa, Nwoya, Kiryandongo, and Masindi.

-The driving distance from Masindi, the nearest large town, to the national park is about 72 kilometers.
-Murchison Falls is a great place for a short weekend getaway or short Uganda tours from Kampala or Entebbe.
+The driving distance from Masindi, the nearest large town, to the national park is about 72 km.
+Murchison Falls National Park is a great place for a short weekend getaway or short Uganda tours from Kampala or Entebbe.
 And because of its impressive scenic beauty abundant wildlife, it is a perfect place to celebrate special occasions like honeymoons, engagements, and birthdays

 A Brief History Of Recovery